fleetdm/fleet/handbook/customer-success/README.md

 ### Assign a customer codename
 Occasionally, we will need to track public issues for customers and prospects who wish to remain anonymous on our public issue tracker.
+To do this:

-To do this, we choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical) and create a label in the fleetdm/fleet and fleetdm/confidential repos which we attach to the issue and any future issues for the customer or prospect.
+1. The team member creating the issue will choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical) and
+2. Create a label in the fleetdm/fleet and fleetdm/confidential repos which can be attached to current and future issues for the customer or prospect.
 As part of the label description in the fleetdm/confidential repo, add the customer or prospect name.
 This way, we maintain a confidential mapping of codename to customer or prospect.

 ### Create customer support issue
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).
 When creating a new issue, make sure the following: